 That said, one word of warning.
 Some of the rub will melt with the juices as the meat cooks and an excess of sugar will make clean up that bit more effort if you're smoking the meat – solidified sugar is a pain to clean.

 Your rub needs at least 30 minutes to “soak in” but the longer you give it the better.
 I usually leave mine overnight.

-Your smoker or oven should be set at 225°F (110°C) and it is vital to use a remote bbq thermometer so you can monitor the temperature of the meat and the barbecue throughout the cooking.
+Your smoker or oven should be set at 225°F (110°C) and it is advisable to use a remote bbq thermometer so you can monitor the temperature of the meat and the barbecue throughout the cooking.
 Testing with an instant read thermometer is possible but every time you open up the food chamber to test the temperature you will loose heat, this might not be such a big deal if you using a kamado as this will come back to temperature relatively quickly but other smokers might not.